TomiKalejaiye/IDD-Fa19-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+It doesn't matter which actions are assigned to which state, as long as we know, and keep track of that information.
+That is to say, if we changed which action was associated with each state, the potentiometer position associated with each state would also be different.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+The code in state0.ino, state1.ino, and state2.ino is being called in SwitchState2.ino.
+The other files are simply defining these functions.
+They won't be called independently, so they don't need a loop() function.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+Since the Atmega328's EEPROM can store 1024 bytes of data, we can store 1024 byte sized data samples.

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+The default resolution of the Arduino's ADC is its max of 10 bits, so the analogRead() funtion returns 10 bit values (0-1023) from the analog pins.
+However the EEPROM stores and addresses data in bytes which are 8 bits (representing values 0-255).
+To get around this we can use the analogReadResolution() function to set the analogRead() resolution to 8 bits, so it will return 8 bit values.
+According to the I2C protocol, data is always sent in 8-bit chunks anwyays, so we wouldn't need to do anything to the analog data from I2C devices.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+We would have to use multiple addresses.
+We would start at one address, write a byte, then continue to the next and write until we've written the entire value.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**